-WannaCry ransomware bitcoins move from online wallets - BBC News
+NHS ransomware attack's bitcoins moved

 The ransomware hit many businesses hard, quickly infecting multiple computers on corporate networks and encrypting them so they became useless.

+Victims were asked to pay between $300 and $600 to get their systems back.

-Back in May, many cyber-security experts and law enforcement agencies advised victims that paying the ransom would probably only encourage other cyber-criminals and not result in restored access to systems.
+Back in May, many cyber-security experts and law enforcement agencies advised victims that paying the ransom would probably only encourage other cyber-criminals and not result in restored access to computers.

 However, many clearly decided to take a chance.